pyOpenSci/handbook/community/github/continuous-integration.md

 runs pre-commit hooks on each pull request.
 This helps maintain code quality and consistency without requiring developers to run pre-commit locally.

-TO run the bot on a pr, add the command below to a comment:
+To run the bot on a PR, add the following command to a standalone comment:

 `pre-commit autofix`

-When you do this, the bot will run all of the hooks that it can in place adding a new commit to the pull request for you.
+When you do this, the bot will run all of the hooks that it can, adding a new commit to the pull request for you.

 #### What the Bot Can Fix

-The bot can fix many linting and style issues in our content in place including:
+The bot can in-place fix many linting and style issues in our content, including:

-* Automatically fix formatting issues such as trailing whitespace and missing newlines.
+* Automatically fixing formatting issues such as trailing whitespace and missing newlines.
-* Apply code style adjustments as specified by hooks like `black` and `isort`.
+* Apply code style adjustments as specified by hooks like [`black`](https://github.com/psf/black) and [`isort`](https://pycqa.github.io/isort/).

 #### What the Bot Can’t Fix

-The bot can't fix some things such as:
+The bot can't fix some things, such as:

 * Logical errors or bugs in the code.
 * Issues that require human judgment, such as resolving complex merge conflicts or making design decisions.
-* Spelling errors
+* Spelling errors.

 In the case that the bot finds errors that it can't fix, you will need to make those changes locally.